Running in Docker¶

 canton-community, before we renamed the artefact to

-If you want to use the Enterprise edition, you can download it using
+If you want to use the edition included with Daml Enterprise, you can download it using

 docker login digitalasset-canton-enterprise-docker.jfrog.io docker pull digitalasset-canton-enterprise-docker.jfrog.io/digitalasset/canton-enterprise